 Bona fide marriages are the cornerstone of successful I-130 petitions and family-based adjustments.
 Understanding and avoiding the risks of a finding that a client has entered into a marriage for the sole purpose of circumventing immigration laws is critical.
 Also crucial is recognizing the "red flags" of marriage fraud and sham marriages.
-Our expert panelists will
+Our expert panelists will cover these defined terms, caselaw, presumptions and burden of proof, and strategies for responding to USCIS concerns about possible fraud.

-- Classic indicators of fraud - Documenting not so apparent bona fides and viable marriages - Responding to notices of intent to deny (NOIDs) and §204(c) findings - Fraud Detection and National Security (FDNS) investigations and best defense practices
+- · Classic indicators of fraud - Documenting not-so-apparent bona fides and viable marriages - Responding to Notices of Intent to Deny (NOIDs) and §204(c) findings - Fraud Detection and National Security (FDNS) investigations and best defense practices